5 Best Parenting Tips From a First Timer

-Prepare to be bombarded with advice from family and friends, and it can be tempting to tune it all out.
+Prepare to be bombarded with advice from family and friends, and it can be tempting to shun their words or tune it all out.
 Don't!
-Whether it comes from your mom, brother, cousin, best friend or even your new parent spouse (who may have insight to share from growing up in a larger family), resist the temptation to nod and do it your way.
-Everyone wants to succeed on their own and claim victory due to their brilliant decisions, but they will more likely remember the many trial and error moments of those first tentative years of parenthood.
+Whether it comes from your mom, brother, cousin, best friend or even your new parent spouse (who may have practical insight to share from different childhood experiences), resist the temptation to nod and do it your way anyway.
+All parents wants to succeed on their own and claim victory by brilliant decisions, but they will more likely remember the many trial and error moments of those first tentative years.

-My daughter suffered major difficulties with eating and sleeping, as well as fearful tantrums centered around getting her nails cut and her hair combed - basically all the necessities of everyday human life.
-Thankfully, each of these problems has occurred at different times in her development and has since been resolved.
+My daughter suffered major difficulties with eating and sleeping, as well as fearful tantrums centered around getting her nails cut and her hair combed - many necessities of everyday human life.
+Thankfully, these upsetting problems all occurred at different times in her development and have since been resolved or minimized.

-Her eating woes prompted a trip to a medical specialist, and we finally discovered she had a food allergy.
+Her eating issues prompted trips to several medical specialists, after which we finally discovered she had a food allergy.
 Her sleep schedule became more regular after we started (and stuck with) a sleep routine, which I've covered in more detail below.
 After working with an occupational therapist, we found out she was very sensory sensitive, which could explain her extreme reactions to the nail clipping and hair combing.
 The therapist offered some practical solutions that we could use to help calm her during these stressful times.
 Because everything felt so much out of my control, I stubbornly wanted nothing more than to control the outcome myself.
-If I had remained stubbornly set on solving all these problems myself, and and not taken any advice or suggestions, I would still be stumped and frustrated.
+If I had fixated on solving everything, however, I would have wasted precious time and felt resentful and frustrated.

-Think of advice from family and friends as a valuable gift that may provide a helpful solution; at worst, consider it a well meaning attempt to ease your stress.
+Think of advice from family and friends as a valuable gift that may provide a timely and welcome solution; at worst, consider it a well meaning attempt to ease your stress and uncertainty.
 After all, your loved ones just want to see you and your child happy.

 #2 Routines Make for a Happy Household

-Every single child will benefit from household structure and an established routine
+Every child will benefit from household structure and an established routine

-This was a difficult lesson for me - not because I didn't believe it, but because I procrastinate often and am a disorganized person by nature.
-I realized quickly, however, that my daughter had a restless and easily distracted personality.
-A regular routine was desperately needed in our household.
-When she expects to follow certain house rules and chores, she feels calmer and cooperates more.
-She feels safer when there are firm expectations of her behavior, and certain daily routines that are unchanging.
-We have a colorful "House Rules" chart than be easily referenced whenever she is unsure of a rule or has a question.
+This was a difficult lesson for me - not because I didn't wholeheartedly believe it, but because I had become so used to the spontaneous pre-baby way of living life.
+My restless and easily distracted daughter desperately needed a regular, soothing household routine.
+When she expected to follow certain house rules and chores, she felt calmer and cooperated more.
+She felt safer when there were firm expectations of her behavior, and she enjoyed certain daily routines that were unchanging.
+We created a colorful "House Rules" chart than could be easily referenced whenever she was unsure of a rule or expectation.

-Even with the beauty of a regular routine, you will find there are still times that present unique challenges.
+Even with the beauty of such a regular routine, you will find there are still times that present unique challenges.
 Traveling with young children, for instance, can be the ultimate test of patience and resolve.
-I've been tempted, while waiting in long airport lines, to let my daughter binge on candy and buy all the gift shop toys we could afford.
+I've been tempted, waiting in long noisy airport lines, to let my daughter binge on candy and buy all the gift shop toys we could afford.
 I knew the hour's worth of peace and quiet would have only ended in regret, but I also realized it's just fine to loosen the rules when situations call for it.
 It's tough traveling with a baby or toddler, so just do your best.
 Do whatever you can to provide at least a little structure in these situations.
 Keep your child's belongings well organized, allow them to participate in the trip planning and progress, and don't forget to bring a special familiar toy.
 A little tip?
 Make sure to keep track of that familiar toy; you don't want to lose your child's beloved stuffed animal to an airplane seat void.

-I bring an small activity bag or backpack whenever we travel.
+We carried a small activity bag or backpack whenever we traveled.
 This also works well whenever you are in long lines- at the doctor's office, in the DMV or at a restaurant-with your family.
-I pack it with mostly simple toys - crayons, markers and blank paper, puzzles, paper dolls, word games, Play-Doh, flash cards, etc. These are great toys to keep your child busy and happy.
-I try to save the smartphone apps and games for those special occasions when nothing else is quite working!
+I packed it with mostly simple toys - crayons, markers and blank paper, puzzles, paper dolls, word games, Play-Doh, flash cards, etc. These are great toys to keep your child busy and happy.
+I (still) try to save the smartphone apps and games for those special occasions when nothing else is quite working!